JTZ18/50.039-Deep-Learning/README.md

 ## Running the Code

 To validate our test results, you can run the `evaluation.ipynb` Jupyter notebook.
-This notebook loads the trained weights of each model and computes the Dice score on the test set.
+This notebook loads the trained weights of each model and computes the Dice Score on the test set.

 Before running the notebook, make sure you have the `checkpoints` folder in your project directory.
 This folder should contain the trained weights for all the models.
 You can obtain this folder by running the `setup.sh` script as described in the Setup section.